aamjallow1/wizard/README.md

 `src/lib/prompts.ts` demonstrates how to wrap a deterministic fence around a chaotic process.
 Every wizard session gets the same prompt, tailored to the specific files in the project.

 These prompts are channeled using `src/utils/query.ts` to an LLM interface we host.
 This gives us more control: we can be certain of the model version and provider which interpret the prompts and modify the files.
 This way, we can find the right tools for the job and again, apply them consistently.

+This also allows us to pick up the bill on behalf of our customers.

 When we make improvements to this process, these are available instantly to all users of the wizard, no training delays or other ambiguity.